aixigo/PREvant/README.md

-PREvant is a web-based software tool that acts as a testing and review platform, simplifying the deployment and management of microservices for development teams.Operating as a Docker container, it connects continuous integration pipelines with container orchestration platforms, allowing developers to ensure features align with domain expert requirements.
+PREvant is a web-based software tool that acts as a testing and review platform, simplifying the deployment and management of microservices for development teams.
+Operating as a Docker container, it connects continuous integration pipelines with container orchestration platforms, allowing developers to ensure features align with domain expert requirements.
 PREvant's RESTful API helps to integrate microservices from different branches (in multi-repo development